 We use zoom, a HIPAA confidential platform (with a business associate agreement in place), which can be accessed from a phone, tablet or computer.
 Just fill out our intake form here, or e-mail your provider to switch to this method.

 Technical issues will make it hard to understand

 When your therapist is present, they can be just as effective digitally.

-Client feedback is key, so during video sessions it's key to check in a lot, and share your individual needs during a video or audio call.
+Client feedback is key; during video sessions check in a lot, and share your individual needs during a video or audio call.